alpesh15gb/Truetime/readme.md

 ### Authentication & RBAC

-1. Use the CLI helper to create your first administrative user (or, after deployment, sign in and use the Admin Console at `/admin` to provision additional accounts):
+1. The hosted login page now detects whether any users exist.
+On a fresh installation, it will prompt you to create the first administrator directly from the browser.
+After the admin is created you can provision additional accounts from the `/admin` console.

+2. Alternatively, you can still seed an account via CLI if you prefer:

    ```bash
    python -m app.cli create-user --email admin@example.com --full-name "Admin" --role admin
    ```

-2. Request an access token with those credentials:
+3. Request an access token with those credentials:

    ```bash
    curl -X POST http://localhost:8000/api/auth/token \